mattiamanzati/effect-ful-computations/slides.md

 <!--
 And that's what Effect tries to solve.
-Effect is a data structure that define computations, and those are then executed on a Fiber-based runtime.
+Effect is a structured concurrency library that is optimized for ease of use and that is backed by a powerful runtime "such as the one you're may be familiar with for React fibers".
 Effect is based on an existing Scala library called ZIO and models lot of its data structure around it.

 Effect APIs are pipeable and based on good functiona programming priciples.